robcarver17/pysystemtrade/docs/userguide.md

 The standard 'fixed' class uses fixed scaling and caps.
 It is included in [standard futures system](#futures_system).

 Forecast scalars are specific to each rule.
-Scalars can eithier be included in the `trading_rules` or `forecast_scalars` part of the config.
+Scalars can either be included in the `trading_rules` or `forecast_scalars` part of the config.
 The former takes precedence if both are included:

 YAML: (example)
 ```